DataKinds/datakinds.github.io/_posts/2019-07-06-perl-6-is-cursed.md

 ### Reality: Perl 6 has layers of necessary complexity.

 People who jump right into Perl 6 immediately sink until the complexity piles up over their head.
 This complexity is necessary.
-I'm going to quote back to Damien Conway again:
+I'm going to quote back to Damian Conway again:

 > One of the original Perl 6 design philosophies was that complexity is intrinsically irreducible... but extrinsically redistributable